zanko-mezdrichki/Double-Pendulum-Simulation-Using-Machine-Learning/README.md

 # Features

-* **Physics-based Data Generation:** SciPy's odeint function generates trajectories for various initial conditions.
+* **Real Physics:** The SciPy odeint function generates the trajectory based on the initial conditions.
 * **PINN Model:** PINN incorporates the Euler-Lagrange equations directly into the loss function.
-* **Chaotic Motion Prediction:** The trained model aims to accurately predict the highly non-linear and chaotic trajectories.
+* **Chaotic Motion Prediction:** The trained model is capable of predicting the chaotic trajectory.
-* **Visual Analytic Tools:** Plots and animations to compare model predictions against the ground-truth trajectories.
+* **Visualisation:** Plots and animations to compare model prediction against the real trajectory.
 * **Configurable Parameters:** Allows experimentation with initial conditions and PINN properties.

 # Installation & Usage

-*(Note: A GPU is highly recommended for faster training)*
+ *A GPU is highly recommended for faster training

 1.  **Clone the repository:**
     ```bash